shaik1002/biggitlabbomb/doc/user/application_security/sast/rules.md

 You automatically receive updated analyzers and rules unless you [manually pin analyzers to a specific version](index.md#pinning-to-minor-image-version).

 Analyzers and their rules are updated [at least monthly](../index.md#vulnerability-scanner-maintenance) if relevant updates are available.

+The GitLab ruleset for the Semgrep-based analyzer is managed in [the GitLab-managed open-source `sast-rules` project](https://gitlab.com/gitlab-org/security-products/sast-rules).
+When rules are updated, they're released as part of the [Semgrep-based analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep)'s container image.

 ### Rule update policies